 Trade shows one a very effective way to find a lot of leads – fast.
 It’s also arguably one of the most expensive.
 Good business intelligence is critical in this high-stakes function.

-Here are a few ways marketing and sales intelligence contribute to lead generation at events:
+Here are a few ways sales and marketing intelligence contribute to lead generation at events:

 The trade show or conference itself may be the central hub of activity – but the demand-gen team uses it as an opportunity to drum up business.